tc39/proposal-bigint/README.md

 - Uint64Array and Int64Array, whose elements read from property access are BigInts
 - DataView.prototype.getInt64/getUint64, returning a BigInt

+Similarly, BigInts may be used by the WebAssembly FFI for 64-bit arguments and return values to functions.

 ### No implicit conversions or mixed operands

 A key design decision is to disallow mixed operations between BigInts and Numbers.
 The driving factor: Any implicit coercions would lose information.